Army Reserve Sustainment Command

 The Army Reserve Sustainment Command (ARSC) is a subordinate command of the 377th Theater Sustainment Command.
 The Army Reserve Sustainment Command is located in Birmingham, Alabama.
 The command comprises five subordinate commands and has command and control of Army Reserve Soldiers throughout the United States.
 The United States Army Reserve Sustainment Command provides trained and ready Soldiers on a continuous and global basis to U.S. Army Materiel Command (AMC), the Assistant Secretary of the Army for Acquisition, Logistics and Technology (ASA(ALT)), the Defense Contract Management Agency (DCMA) and the Logistics Civil Augmentation Program (LOGCAP) in order to sustain Unified Land Operations.

 The United States Army Reserve Sustainment Command (ARSC), a one-of-a-kind organization, received its permanent order in November 2007.
 Its headquarters office opened in January 2008 at 255 West Oxmoor Road, Birmingham, Alabama 35209.
 The ARSC moved from "carrier" status to fully operational status 17 October 2010.

-The ARSC is a general officer command, commanded by Brigadier General Stephanie Q. Howard.
+The ARSC is a general officer command, commanded by Brigadier General Heather A. Reuter.
 The Command Sergeant Major is CSM David W. Hausler.